 A liver transplant is major surgery.
 During a liver transplant, your diseased or injured liver is removed.
 It’s replaced with a healthy donor liver.
+Most transplanted livers are still working well one year after surgery.
 This sheet tells you more about what to expect.

-A liver transplant can take 4-12 hours.
-You will be given anesthesia (medication that prevents pain and makes you sleep during surgery).
-The diseased liver is removed from your body and replaced with the new liver.
-Blood vessels and bile ducts are then attached to the new liver.
+A liver transplant can take 4 to 12 hours.
+You will be given medicine that prevents pain and makes you sleep during surgery (general anesthesia).
+The diseased liver is taken out of your body and replaced with the new liver.
+The blood vessels and bile ducts are then attached to the new liver.

-You will stay in the hospital for about 7-14 days or longer.
-For a time after surgery, you will recover in the ICU (intensive care unit).
-During this time, you may be on a machine to help you breathe (ventilation).
-Skilled nurses and doctors will monitor your health and liver function.
-Tests will be done to check that the new liver is working right.
+You will stay in the hospital for 1 to 2 weeks, or longer.
+You may be in the ICU (intensive care unit) for a short time after surgery.
+During this time, you may be on a machine to help you breathe (a ventilator).
+Skilled nurses and doctors will closely watch your health and liver function.
+As you heal, tests will be done to see if the new liver is working right.
 These may include ultrasound tests, a liver biopsy, and blood tests.
+You'll learn about your medicines and how to care for yourself when you go home.
 In some cases, your doctor will do a “second look” surgery before sending you home.

-Your health care provider will give you instructions on how to care for yourself and your new liver.
-While recovering from surgery, you will need to be watched for signs of a problem.
-Possible problems include organ rejection, infection, and complications from the surgery or from medications.
+Your healthcare provider will give you instructions on how to care for yourself and your new liver.
+You will need to see your doctor a lot.
+This is so he or she can check for signs of a problem.
+Problems to watch for include:

-The immune system protects your body from germs.
-It also protects against foreign materials that enter your body and could cause an infection.
-When an organ is transplanted, your immune system thinks the new organ is an invader.
-As a result, your immune system fights the new organ.
+Your body's immune system fights germs.
+It also protects against foreign materials that may enter your body and cause an infection.
+When an organ is transplanted, your immune system thinks the new organ is a foreign material and starts to fight the new organ.
 This process is called rejection.
-Antirejection medication suppresses the immune system to keep this from happening.
-Talk to your health care provider about this medication and what risks these medications pose.
-Be sure that all other doctors and health care providers know that you are on antirejection medication.

 Vomit or have diarrhea for 24 hours or longer

-Have swelling in the hands, arms, feet, ankles, abdomen, or face
+Have new or increasing swelling in your hands, arms, feet, ankles, belly (abdomen), or face